Oliver Sartor MDLaborde Professor, Cancer Research, Medicine and Urology Departments, Tulane School of Medicine, New Orleans, Louisiana

 Recent Contributions to PracticeUpdate:

-- Immunotherapy in the Treatment of Prostate Cancer
+- Treatment of Metachronous Metastatic Hormone-Sensitive Prostate Cancer With Enzalutamide and ADT

-- Androgen Deprivation Therapy and Radiotherapy in Intermediate-Risk Prostate Cancer
+- Safety and Efficacy of Virtual Prostatectomy With Single-Dose Radiotherapy in Patients With Intermediate-Risk Prostate Cancer